Top-performers seem like they have it all. They’re…

 Your success doesn’t have to be a source of suffering.

 The good news is that many women have overcome the emotional challenges that come with success.
-I’m Melody, and as a licensed therapist I’ve found my calling helping women like you put an end to the cycles of guilt and unhappiness that hold you back from a lasting and balanced feeling of fulfillment.
+I’m Melody, and I’ve found my calling helping women like you put an end to the cycles of guilt and unhappiness that hold you back from a lasting and balanced feeling of fulfillment.

 What would it mean for you if you could fully enjoy your next promotion or achievement, instead of immediately worrying about whether you’re going to live up to the additional responsibility?
 How much more could you do each day if you were fully engaged instead of having the complications of a rocky relationship constantly dividing your attention?
 Don’t you deserve to be confident and content instead of always comparing yourself to others and feeling like you don’t measure up?